teju85/teditor/docs/developers.md

 @section developers_release_checklist Release Checklist
 1. Check that the `VERSION` variable inside `Makefile` is updated properly.
 2. Create a `docs/releases/v$(VERSION).md` file and update its contents with the list of features in the current release.
-You can coy the contents of another file in this dir and use it as a starting point.
+You can copy the contents of another file in this dir and use it as a starting point.
 3. Update `docs/releases.md` to point to the document of this new release.
 4. Commit all changes if not done already.
+5. For every supported release platform:
-5. Run `make release`.
-It creates a `teditor-<version>.tar.gz` file.
+   5a.
+Run `make release`.
+It creates a `teditor-<version>/<OS>` folder.
+6. Run the command: `make package`, which converts the `teditor-<version>` into a tarball with the same basename.
-6. Push all the changes to remote: `git push origin master`
+7. Push all the changes to remote: `git push origin master`
-7. Go to [releases](https://github.com/teju85/teditor/releases/new) pages and
+8. Go to [releases](https://github.com/teju85/teditor/releases/new) page and
    prepare a new release.
 Attach the above tarball into this page.
-8. After verifying the contents of this page, click `Publish release`.
+9. After verifying the contents of this page, click `Publish release`.